v-yarotsky/dawg/README.md

 ## Usage

-Put a json config with URL templates and substitutions to `~/.dawg.json`:
+Make a json config with URL templates and substitutions:

     {
       "www.datadoghq.com": {